splunk/observability-workshop/content/en/s4r/7-log-observer/2-log-entry.md

 {{% notice style="blue" title="Congratulations" icon="wine-bottle" %}}

-You have successfully used Splunk Observability Cloud to understand why you experienced a poor user experience whilst shopping at the Online Boutique.
+You have **successfully** used Splunk Observability Cloud to understand why you experienced a poor user experience whilst shopping at the Online Boutique.
 You used RUM, APM and logs to understand what happened in your service landscape and subsequently, found the underlying cause, all based on the 3 pillars of Observability, **metrics**, **traces** and **logs**

 You also learned how to use Splunk's **intelligent tagging and analysis** with **Tag Spotlight** to detect patterns in your applications' behavior and to use the **full stack correlation** power of **Related Content** to quickly move between the different components whilst keeping in context of the issue.

 {{% /notice %}}

-In the next part of the workshop, we will focus on how to build custom dashboards and Splunk Synthetics so you can be alerted sooner in case of an issue like you experienced happens again.
+In the next part of the workshop, we will move from **problem-finding mode** into **mitigation**, **prevention** and **process improvement mode**.

-Next up, log charts in dashboards.
+Next up, creating log charts in a custom dashboard.